U

 Testing, Packing & Delivery

-What we do: Testing coordination, packing execution, logistics and shipment documents
+What we do: Testing coordination, packing execution, shipment docs, and dispatch preparation

-Client participation: Confirm shipping instructions and final acceptance
+Client participation: Confirm shipping instructions and final release

 Project Timeline & Expectations

-Realistic timelines for quality handmade manufacturing with compliance verification.
+Realistic timing for quality-focused handmade manufacturing with testing coordination.

 Sampling Phase